 If your main interest in natural antibiotics is for disaster prepping, you should know that fish antibiotics are also an option.

-Fish antibiotics are exactly the same as antibiotics prescribed for humans.
+Fish antibiotics are the same as antibiotics prescribed for humans.
 The difference is that you don’t need a prescription.

 Learn more about taking fish antibiotics.

 Top 11 Natural Antibiotics for Preppers

 Garlic contains a compound called allium, which kills both gram-positive and gram-negative bacteria.
 Studies have found it effective against various bacterial and fungal infections.

 The allium in garlic is particularly effective against intestinal infections, such as those that cause diarrhea.
-Garlic is even effective against bacteria which have become resistant to antibiotics.
+Garlic is even effective against bacteria that have become resistant to antibiotics.

 - How to Use: Tinctures or drink the juice of raw garlic

 - Best For: Intestinal infections, but also effective against many types of bacterial and fungal infections.

 Clove is not only a potent natural antibacterial, but it also reduces inflammation and pain.

-Since it doesn’t have any negative effects associated with it, you can even take clove oil daily as a way to prevent infections.
+Since it doesn’t have any adverse effects associated with it, you can even take clove oil daily to prevent infections.

 This could be very smart to do in times of hygiene crises, such as after a flood disaster.

 - How to Use: Essential oil or tincture

 - Best For: Food poisoning, oral infections (including thrush), external use on skin infections

-Did you know that thieves who would steal jewelry from dead bodies used to take a concoction made of cinnamon?
+Did you know thieves who would steal jewelry from dead bodies used to take a concoction made of cinnamon?
 The natural remedy would keep them from getting sick.

 Numerous studies support cinnamon’s natural antibacterial properties.
-It has been shown effective in treating staph, E. coli, streptococcus, and antibiotic strains of bacteria.
+It has been shown to effectively treat staph, E. coli, streptococcus, and antibiotic strains of bacteria.